-Trump’s new Pennsylvania lawyer said Biden won and that lawsuits ‘will not reverse this election’
+Trump’s new Pennsylvania lawyer once said that lawsuits ‘will not reverse this election’

 Meanwhile, the Trump campaign was pushing unsubstantiated claims of voter fraud and unrolling a legal blitz to challenge results in several battlegrounds.
 That included a federal case filed Nov.
 9 in the U.S. District Court for Middle District of Pennsylvania.

-The suit previously included other legal claims based around allegations that Republican observers were blocked from watching votes being counted, but these were removed in a revised version filed Sunday.
+The lawsuit previously included other legal claims based around allegations that Republican observers were blocked from watching votes being counted, but these were removed in a revised version filed Sunday.

 Amid rising scrutiny of the law firms representing the Trump campaign, several cases underwent a rapid turnover in legal counsel.
-On Friday, two of the initial attorneys on the Pennsylvania federal suit, both with the Ohio-based Porter Wright Morris & Arthur, withdrew.
+On Friday, two of the initial attorneys on the Pennsylvania federal lawsuit, both with the Ohio-based Porter Wright Morris & Arthur, withdrew.

 Scaringi addressed that turnover during his show Saturday, calling it “very unusual” and saying it would “cause some disturbance” in the case.
 All of Pennsylvania’s 67 counties must submit their official results for certification at the state level by next Monday.